-The Greek word ‘Genealogy’ stands for ‘the study and tracing of family lineages and history’ but there is a lot more attached to it: pale memories of small villages where your parents grew up, the smell of the temple or the shul, the flavor of the sabbath cholent, memories of your grandparents telling you about their Hungarian Jewish roots.
+The Greek word ‘Genealogy’ stands for ‘the study and tracing of family lineages and history’.
+But there is a lot more to it!
+Pale memories of small villages where your parents grew up.
+The smell of the temple or the shul, the flavors, memories of your grandparents telling you about their Hungarian Jewish background.
 Births, weddings, funerals.
 And of course, a lot of old, yellowish photographs with unreadable handwriting at the back…